deadcode/My-Notes/Tech/CS/Programming Languages/Rust/11 - Custom Type Const, Type & Static.md

 	fn new() -> Self {
-	   static mut COUNTER: u32 = 1; // Global COUNTER created inside the scope of new() function let inner = unsafe {COUNTER+=1; COUNTER}; // unsafe block used because COUNTER is not locked by a MUTEX Token(inner) // return ownership of new value
+	   static mut COUNTER: u32 = 1; // Global COUNTER created inside the scope of new() function let inner = unsafe {COUNTER+=1; COUNTER}; // unsafe block used because COUNTER is not locked by a MUTEX Token(inner) // Create Token with default constructor and return ownership of new value }
-	}
 }